The Canaries are under regional restrictions defined by “levels”: Tenerife is in amber level 2 until 24.00h on 7 March, and the principal rules are:

 - anyone using catering establishments must wear a mask except at “el momento de la ingesta de alimentos y bebidas exclusivamente” (the point of eating and drinking exclusively)

 - physical distancing of 2m wherever possible

-- private cars can be occupied to a maximum allowed to be in a social group depending on the tier.
+- private cars can be occupied to a maximum allowed to be in a social group depending on the level.
 Masks must be worn if the occupants are from different households, and windows open or aircon switched on but with air drawn from outside, not recirculated interior air

 - time and capacity restrictions, distancing & hygiene rules apply in shops and offices including Government departments, bars and restaurants, cinemas, museums, churches, beaches, markets, gyms, casinos, etc. Prior appointments/pre-booking may be required

 - catering establishments close by 11pm.
 Restricted service (indoor 50% capacity, terrace 75%), maximum four at a table inside, six per table outside, two together at a bar

 - smoking banned outside bars, restaurants, etc., and in any outdoor public spaces unless smoker is alone, stationary, and with 2m cordon (smoking already banned by Spain in enclosed public spaces and outside schools, hospitals, etc)

 - late night bars, nightclubs & discos closed, and crowd events banned

 - sports and physical exercise in the open air can be carried out individually or up to a maximum of six in a group